fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/FficeFPU.md

 ### Enabling change of aircraft identification locally

 Many ATS systems globally are unable to support a modification to the aircraft identification as it is used as a unique key in accessing the flight data.
 Use of FF-ICE will not automatically overcome these processing limitations.
-This is why the `aircraftIdentifocation` is considered unchanging for a given flight in FF-ICE.
+This is why the `aircraftIdentification` is considered unchanging for a given flight in FF-ICE.

-However, nothing precludes a local system(s), capable of accepting aircraft identification modifications, to continue to do so for flights that are conducted entirely within their area(s) of responsibility.
+However, nothing precludes local systems, capable of accepting aircraft identification modifications, to continue to do so for flights that are conducted entirely within their areas of responsibility.

-This is achieved already in some countries / regions as outlined below
+This is achieved already in some countries / regions as outlined below:
 - `TODO` - quote Skyguide example
 - ...